gj-loitp/RetroMusicPlayer/FAQ.md

 ___

 ## **Q: How do I enable fullscreen lock screen controls?**
-Settings -> Personalize -> Fullscreen controls -> Enable (this will only be visible when songs are playing from Retro Music).
+Settings -> Personalize -> Fullscreen controls -> Enable (this will only be visible when songs are playing from Baby Music).
 ___

 ## **Q: Why are my gallery or random pictures showing up as album art?**